kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Transition to Wrap

-We have explored AI in business.
+We have explored AI in business
-Tradeoffs define outcomes.
+Tradeoffs define outcomes
 Next we close Lecture 5

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.